 In general I think that both spouses should understand and manage their finances.
 I also think the majority of purchases should benefit both spouses.

 What do you think?
-Do you think a woman with a closet full of clothes is being selfish?
 Are you frustrated by your spouses spending?
 Do you think he or she should spend more on things that would provide benefit to both of you?

 Photo Credit: Andrew Morrell